liyunze-coding/coworking-website/src/pages/widgets.md

 # Widgets

-These overlays can be useful for coworking streamers to increase engagement for their viewers!
+These widgets can be useful for coworking streamers to increase engagement for their viewers!

 ---

 ## Pomodoro timer

 A pomodoro timer is a great way to keep track of your work sessions.
 It's also a great way to let your viewers know when you're taking a break.
-You can use a pomodoro timer overlay to display the current work session and break time.
+You can use a pomodoro timer widget to display the current work session and break time.

 ### Browser Source